Netcracker/KubeMarine/documentation/Installation.md

 *Installation task*: `deploy.plugins`

-In the `deploy.plugins` section, you can configure the parameters of the plugins, as well as register your own plugins.
+In the `plugins` section, you can configure the parameters of the plugins, as well as register your own plugins.
 Plugins are installed during the `deploy.plugins` task.
 If you skip the plugin installation task, no plugins are installed.

 #### Predefined Plugins